harkishanpansuriya/Flutter_Interview_Questions/questions.md

             - Called after the state object is completely removed or when the screen is popped.
 Used for cleanup operations.

-12. What is `setState()` ?
+15. What is `setState()` ?

-    - setState() is a method that changes the state of a widget.
-It's the main way to update a widget's state and trigger a rebuild of the widget tree.
+    - In Dart, `setState` is a method used in Flutter to update the state of a widget.
+It is a part of the StatefulWidget class.
+    - When you call `setState`, it triggers a rebuild of the widget tree, which means that the framework will re-run the `build` method of the widget and its children.

-13. What is the use of `pubspec.yaml` and `pubspec.lock` file in Flutter?
+16. What is the use of `pubspec.yaml` and `pubspec.lock` file in Flutter?

     - The pubspec.yaml file, also known as 'pubspec', is a file that is included when you create a Flutter project and is located at the top of the project tree.
 This file contains information